 Masers Passion for Street Art

 In 1995, as a teenager, Maser, whose real name is ‘AL Hester’ took a keen interest in graffiti art in Dublin.
-He began himself adding to the street art scene in Dublin, where he quickly earned the respect of other Irish street artists and even further afield in Europe, where people recognised his undeniable talent.
+He began adding to the street art scene in Dublin, where he quickly earned the respect of other Irish street artists and even further afield in Europe, where people recognised his undeniable talent.

 Maser Street Art: Style and Influence

-As time went on Maser tried out a few other street art styles and soon he began transitioning to more graphic representation with cool geometric abstract designs.
+As time went on, Maser tried out a few other street art styles, and soon, he began transitioning to more graphic representation with cool geometric abstract designs.
 This is what he is most known for today.

 Maser Art Around the World